hanglip/hanglip.github.io/_src/SDG.md

 ## Consumption and Production Patterns

+As hinted elsewhere, we are concerned about consumption in terms of refuse.
+We want to implement a system of "what comes from the town, returns to the town", particularly glass, plasics and tin cans.
+Most times on our inward trips to the dorp, the bakkie is empty, but returns with a load, so ideally we should jack up our recycling efforts and take these (sorted) items and dump them in their respective recycling points in the dorp.
+Other than goods purchased from town, we make almost no waste, so our production patterns are harmless at this point.

 ## Urgent Action - Climate Change

 We expect our mean temperatures to rise a little.
 This may mean that certain trees, shrubs and plants that have not survived frost here in the past may now be viable here.